floodea/GettingDataProject/README.md

 .
 ###files required by run_analysis

-test/X_test.txt: test set
+-test/X_test.txt: test set
-train/X_train.txt:training set
+-train/X_train.txt:training set
-test/Y_test.txt: test labels
+-test/Y_test.txt: test labels
-train/Y_train.txt: training labels
+-train/Y_train.txt: training labels
-features.txt: a list of the features test/subject_test.txt: Each row identifies the subject who performed the activity for each window sample.
-Its range is from 1 to 30. train/subject_train.txt: Each row identifies the subject who performed the activity for each window sample.
-Its range is from 1 to 30. activity_labels.txt: Links to the class lables with their activity name.
+-features.txt: a list of the features -test/subject_test.txt: Each row identifies the -subject who performed the activity for each -window sample.
+Its range is from 1 to 30.
+-train/subject_train.txt: Each row identifies the -subject who performed the activity for each -window sample.
+Its range is from 1 to 30.
+-activity_labels.txt: Links to the class lables -with their activity name.

 ###run_analysis actions: